Silver sulfate: Preparation and structure

 It is purified by recrystallization from concentrated sulfuric acid, a step that expels traces of nitrate.

 Silver sulfate and anhydrous sodium sulfate adopt the same structure.

 Silver(II) sulfate

 The synthesis of silver(II) sulfate (AgSO4) with a divalent silver ion instead of a monovalent silver ion was first reported in 2010 by adding sulfuric acid to silver(II) fluoride (HF escapes).
-It is a black solid that decomposes exothermally at 120 °C with evolution of oxygen and the formation of the pyrosulfate.
+It is a black solid that decomposes exothermically at 120 °C with evolution of oxygen and the formation of the silver(I) pyrosulfate.